 Liberty University

-Program admission requires a previously-earned bachelor’s degree with a cumulative GPA of 3.0 or higher.
+Admission into the MFA in Graphic Design program requires a previously-earned bachelor’s degree earned with a cumulative GPA of 3.0 or higher.
 Other application requirements include an artist statement of purpose and fine arts portfolio consisting of 20 items that best depict the applicant’s interests and abilities.
 The average program completion time is two years.
 The per-credit tuition price for this 60-credit hour program is $565.
 Generous tuition discounts are available to active military, veterans, and their spouses.

 Minneapolis College of Art and Design

-Admissions requirements include a previously-earned bachelor’s degree, a portfolio consisting of ten pieces of the applicant’s strongest work, a personal statement, a current resume, and a student-created introductory video.
+Admissions requirements include a previously-earned bachelor’s degree, a portfolio consisting of ten pieces of the applicant’s strongest work, personal statement, current resume, and a student-created introductory video.
 Both full-time and part-time options are available.
 Full-time students can start their programs in either the fall or spring, while part-time students must start their fall program.

 Savannah College of Art and Design

-In addition to its MA program, SCAD offers a Master of Fine Arts in Graphic Design in an online format.
+In addition to this MA program, SCAD offers a Master of Fine Arts in Graphic Design in an online format.
 The MFA program includes a thesis requirement and can be completed with as few as 90 credit hours.

 Advantages of Earning an Online Master’s in Graphic Design

-If your goal is to become a leader in the graphic design field, then earning your master’s in graphic design can help get you there.
+If your goal is to become a leader in the graphic design field, then earning your master’s in graphic design can certainly help get you there.
 Here are three major benefits to becoming a graphic design master’s graduate:

-You’ll gain valuable specialized skills
+1. You’ll gain valuable specialized skills

-In today’s highly-competitive business environment, the graphic design industry is exceptionally competitive.
+In today’s highly-competitive business environment, the graphic design industry is particularly competitive.
 Graphic artists must possess the most advanced, innovative, and specialized skills to succeed in their careers.
 A master’s in graphic design provides those skills.

-You’ll become eligible for top jobs in the graphic design field
+2. You’ll become eligible for top jobs in the graphic design field

-You’ll earn your degree in the most convenient environment possible
+3. You’ll earn your degree in the most convenient environment possible

 What You’ll Learn in an Online Graphic Design Master’s Degree Program